artificially-ai/automated_ml/README.md

 # Dependencies

-First of all, make sure you have Hashcorp Terraform installed on your MacBook / Laptop.
+First of all, make sure you have Hashicorp Terraform installed on your MacBook / Laptop.
 You can find out how to get it here -> https://www.terraform.io/

 In order to continue, you will need the following: